On Maximum Differential Coloring of Planar Graphs: Upper Bounds for Regular Caterpillars and Spiders

-{\bf Proof: }We make a few simple observations about spider graphs before presenting the proof of Theorem \ref{thm:opt-spider}.
-Let $p$ be the number of paths connected to the center vertex $v_c$ in a spider graph $G$ and let $N_o, N_e$ and $N_i$ denote the number of even-level, number of odd-level and number of vertices in level $i$ respectively.
-The number of vertices in $G$ is
+In the following, we present a tight upper bound for spider graphs.
+However, before presenting our labeling method, we make a few simple observations about spider graphs.
+Let $p$ be the number of paths connected to the center vertex $v_c$ in a spider graph $G$.
+Recall that by $N_e$, $N_o$ and $N_l$ we denote the number of even level, number of odd level and number of vertices in level $l$, respectively.
+Then, the number of vertices of $G$ is:

-Each of the $p$ paths in $G$ starts with an odd-level vertex and alternates between even and odd levels.
+Each of the $p$ paths of $G$ starts with an odd level vertex and alternates between even and odd levels.
 It follows that on each path the number of odd level vertices is at most one more than the even level vertices.
-Summing over all $p$ paths we get
+Summing over all $p$ paths we get: